 Families may request an interim recertification if there has been a decrease in income or increase in deductions that results in their Total Resident Payment exceeding 30% of monthly income.
-Short term changes (i.e. those lasting less than 60 days) are excluded.
-However, when a family can document an interruption of household income (beyond their control and due to no fault of their own) resulting in at least a 50% reduction in their regular monthly income, the SCCHA has at its sole discretion the right, without completing a full interim recertification, to grant a "temporary rent adjustment" to reduce the tenant's rent to an amount equal to 30% of the household's temporary income amount (after deductions and utility allowance).
-The "temporary rent adjustment" will result in no less than a \$0.00 (zero) rent charge (i.e. no utility allowance payment will be allowed).
+Short term changes (i.e. those lasting less than

+60 days) are excluded.
+However, when a family can document an interruption of household income (beyond their control and due to no fault of their own) resulting in at least a 50% reduction in their regular monthly income, the SCCHA has at its sole discretion the right, without completing a full interim recertification, to grant a "temporary rent adjustment" to reduce the tenant's rent to an amount equal to 30% of the household's temporary rent adjustment" will result in no less than a \$0.00 (zero) rent charge (i.e. no utility allowance payment will be allowed).
 This alternative rent provision is limited to maximum of two months during any 12-month period.